airshipit/shipyard/docs/API.md

 ##### Responses
 * 204 No Content

+---
 ### /v1.0/secrets
 Represents the secrets documents that will be used in combination with the config docs.

 #### Payload Structure
-The yaml documents separated by --- and concluded by ...
+The secrets documents in a format understood by Deckhand

 #### POST
 Ingest new secrets documents.